djthread/mpct/README.md

 This is my personal wrapper to mpc, the CLI client for [MPD](http://www.musicpd.org/).
 It's intended to make adding music to the playlist as easy as possible.

-It operates under the idea that a function compiles a list of "results" (aka your list of "subject" items), the --choose (-c) flag, if enabled, lists the results and allows you to cherry-pick from them (otherwise all results are used), and finally the results will have some action executed on them:
+It operates under the idea that a function compiles a list of results (aka your list of "subject" items), the --choose (-c) flag, if enabled, lists the results and allows you to cherry-pick from them (otherwise all results are used), and finally the results will have some action executed on them:

     [ Function returns results (eg. latest music, random albums, etc) (you must specify this) ] -->  [ Choose menu pares them down (default: on) ] -->  [ Action operates on the final list. (default: Replace MPD Playlist and Play) ]

 The method of gathering the list of subject items must be defined, but the above reflects the default, otherwise.
-The chart reflects what would happen if you invoked "mpct.php --latest".
+The diagram reflects what would happen if you invoked "mpct.php --latest".
 The choose menu is used by default (use -g to GO and skip it), and the files will replace the MPD playlist.

 Shell Aliases